ad-johnson/LabVIEW_NXG/Libraries/Hardware Abstraction Framework/README.md

 * **Write Result:** saves the unformatted Instrument response for later processing
 * **Write Param Vals:** saves the unformatted Parameter responses for later processing
 * **Post Result:** adds a `result` message on the `Notification Queue` with the Executable set as message data.
 The test application should read this message and arrange for the result to be processed as required - not forgetting that results may be stored in the parameters if used.

+## Examples
+Example usage of the framework is provided so that you can use these as a basis of your own test applications but also get a better idea of how the framework actually works.
+All examples are in folder `HAF Examples`.

+The examples are provided in an order of increasing complexity and show different Executables and Executable Directors as well as the use of Events and Notifiers for result handling.
+The basic test application follows the same structure (which could be deemed 'overkill' for the simplest example!)

+They make use of the Drivers found in namespace `Z_Implementation`.
+To run these with your own instruments you will need to create your own Drivers and make the necessary changes to the example implementations.
+In some cases it may be as simple as ensuring that the VI `Map To Driver` in class `ResourceEnumerator` is modified and that you have followed the implementation pattern for the existing instruments.

+### 1-Instrument Identification
+This example enumerates any instruments connected to the PC running LabView NXG and presents the list to the user.
+Selecting an instrument, by name, and pressing 'Get Id' will return the instrument identity.

+This is accomplished using the Driver associated to the selected name, the `Identity` Executable and an `Executable Director` (one-time execution.)
+Results are provided on the `Messages` queue for handling and displaying on the UI.

+If you use a Serial device, e.g. Arduino, a sample sketch is provided that will respond correctly to the commands the framework sends it.

+### 2-Take Measurement
+This example enumerates instruments connected to the PC, but the user should select a DMM - Keithley DMM6500 using my instruments - as the example 'measures' a selected function.
+The UI allows selection of a function that the DMM knows about, e.g. DC Voltage, AC Voltage, Current, Resistance, Frequency etc.  It also allows the selection of parameters (Buffer Elements for the DMM6500) that are passed along with the command.

+You should set up a test circuit and connect the DMM to it according to the function that will run.

+When ready, press 'Measure' and the DMM will attempt to take the correct measurement and display the result, including the results of any parameters also selected.
+The DMM identity is also returned.

+This uses the `Identity` Executable; the `Measure` Executable configured with the selected function and parameters; the `User Defined Write` Executable to create a buffer which the DMM needs (this Executable allows you to provide a hand-crafted SCPI command to be executed); and an `Executable Director`.
+Results are provided on the `Messages` queue for handling and displaying on the UI.

+### 3-Generate Voltage
+This example makes use of a PSU instrument to generate a voltage and a DMM instrument to measure that voltage (in the specific case, a Rohde & Schwarz HMC8043 and a Keithley DMM6500).
+Select the instruments correctly, enter a Voltage (in mV) and click on Generate.

+You will need to connect the PSU and DMM to a test circuit for this to work.

+This uses the `Identity` Executable; the `Voltage` Executable; the `Measure` Executable configured with the Voltage function and no additional parameters; and two `Executable Director` instances - one for the identities and one for the generation and measure.
+Results are provided on the `Messages` queue for handling and displaying on the UI.

+### 4-Waveform Measurement
+This example makes use of a DMM instrument to continually take measurements, displaying the results on a Waveform graph.
+It will run indefinitely, until 'Stop' is pressed.

+You will need to connect the DMM to a suitable test circuit for the function you select.
+For example, I connected the DMM to a potentiometer to measure the change in resistance as the pot was adjusted.

+The example responds to the Pause and Resume events.

+This uses the `Identity` Executable; the `Measure` Executable (no parameters); a `Executable Director` for the identity; and a `Continuous Director` for the measure.
+Results are provided through the `Results Notifier` because the framework will block the main processing loop whilst it does its work - thus the UI cannot be updated via the previously used `Messages` queue.

+### 5-Generate Stepped Voltage
+This example makes use of a PSU to generate a voltage and a DMM to measure the voltage.
+The PSU is directed to output a voltage in steps, from a start value to an end value in increments.
+The DMM measures every step change and the result is displayed on a waveform.

+You will need to connect the PSU and DMM to a suitable test circuit.
+For example, a simple circuit is to provide voltage across a resistor and connect the DMM across the resistor.

+This example also responds to the Pause and Resume events.

+This uses the `Identity` Executable; the `Voltage` Executable for the voltage generation; the `measure` Executable configured for Voltage measurement; a `Executable Director` for the identities and a `Repeating Director` for the generate and measurement.
+It demonstrates the use of the Voltage executable with an increment which changes the voltage-to-be-generated to the next value after every execution.
+The Repeating Director is configured to ensure that it runs the Generate executable until the End Voltage is reached.
+Again, results are provided through the `Results Notifier` because the framework will block the main processing loop whilst it does its work - thus the UI cannot be updated via the previously used `Messages` queue.

 ## Summary
 Whilst not particularly complicated, it's reasonably difficult to document clearly what happens.
 It is highly recommended that you follow through one of the existing examples to see how it works.
 These examples also form a template for your own test application so that it deals with events and notifications in a well-controlled and performant manner.